Force over Distance: Chapter 41

 There was no one else.

-“Just keep ‘em talking,” Sheppard slurs, still flying that pack of cards around invisible obstacles.
+“Just keep ‘em talking,” Sheppard slurs, flying his pack of cards around invisible obstacles.

 //So if Rush were fully human, you’d stop us, but since he may be, semantically, an Ancient, you’re undecided?//